What Is Ecotherapy?

 How I Practice

 My practice is rooted in Natural Academy’s Natural Self Ecotherapy (NSET) model, offering a person-centred, trauma-informed approach that meets you where you are and moves at a pace led by you.
-I offer an inclusive, non-judgemental space for guidance, reflection, and self-discovery — supporting whatever may arise for you moment by moment.
-Ecotherapy sessions are collaborative, and through working together alongside nature, we can explore practices that support you both between sessions and beyond our time together, helping you to integrate self-healing and growth into your everyday life.
+I offer an inclusive, non-judgemental space for guidance, reflection, and self-discovery, supporting whatever may arise for you moment by moment.
+Ecotherapy sessions are collaborative, and through working together with nature, we can explore practices that support you both between sessions and beyond our time together, helping you integrate healing and growth into your everyday life.

 Creative & Embodied Approaches

-At times, words may not fully reflect what we are feeling or experiencing.
-Creative and embodied approaches can open space for self-expression and discovery in other ways.
-Within sessions, I may offer creative and body-based practices such as movement, working with natural materials, and art making with the land.
+At times, words may not fully reflect what we are experiencing.
+Creative and embodied approaches can open space for self-expression and discovery in different ways.
+During a session, I may invite some creative and body-based practices such as movement, working with natural materials, and art making with the land.
 By bringing gentle awareness to the body and senses, these approaches can support the expression of parts that may feel unclear or difficult to put into words, allowing for a more intuitive and sensory exploration of what is present for you.

 Working Online

 Working online together can offer opportunities to deepen your connection with your local nature spaces, and sessions can also be adapted for those who may find it difficult to travel or leave their home due to health reasons.
-It is also possible to combine online and in-person sessions as a blended approach, depending on your needs.
-There are many ways to engage with nature even indoors, inviting landscapes and the more-than-human world into your imagination through embodied and creative nature-based practices, which can be explored together based on what feels right for you.
+It's also possible to combine online and in-person sessions as a blended approach, depending on your needs.

 What Happens During an Ecotherapy Session?

 Each ecotherapy session is shaped by what feels most present for you.
-By cultivating rest and spaciousness, we open space for deeper listening — to self, to nature, and to the relationships between.
-Throughout the session, I will gently witness alongside you, tracking your experiences and offering support as you move toward what feels important to notice, hold, or explore.
+Throughout each session, I will walk alongside you and offer support as you move toward what feels important to notice, hold, or explore.

 - A nature-based grounding practice